maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 and resumes when:

 1. While in the background, the app begins to listen for location updates from a `CLLocationManager`
-2. The app comes to the foreground after calling `-[MGLMapboxEvents pauseMetricsCollection]`.
+2. The app comes to the foreground after calling `-[MGLMapboxEvents pauseMetricsCollection]`